SzymonZyrek/roy_batty/README.md

 - "repeat" checkbox makes macro run until re-triggered
 - you can edit roy_batty.conf manually
 - you can supply alternative config file with -c option
-- you can manually create/edit hotkey assignments, by default they're in assignments.conf
+- you can manually create/edit hotkey assignments, by default they're in ./assignments.conf
+- you can manually edid macro files, by default they're in ./macros/ folder